StayIbrahim/portfolio-react/README.md

-this peoject is the code of my protfolio , i'm using react js and css i'm using vite for creating react
+this project is the code of my protfolio , i'm using react js and css i'm using vite for creating react

 run